flocked/AdvancedCollectionTableView/README.md

 # Advanced NSCollectionView & NSTableView

-A collection of classes and extensions for NSCollectionView and NSTableView, many of them being ports of modern UIKit.
+A collection of classes and extensions for NSCollectionView and NSTableView, many of them being ports of UIKit.

 Take a look at the included sample app which demonstrates:
 - `NSCollectionView.ItemRegistration`